Distributed Matrix Completion and Robust Factorization: Introduction

-To address this key problem, we propose a divide-and-conquer framework for large-scale matrix factorization.
-Our framework, entitled Divide-Factor-Combine (\fastmf), randomly divides the original matrix factorization task into cheaper subproblems, solves those subproblems in parallel using any base matrix factorization algorithm, and combines the solutions to the subproblems using efficient techniques from randomized matrix approximation.
+To address this key problem of noisy matrix factorization in a scalable and theoretically sound manner, we propose a divide-and-conquer framework for large-scale matrix factorization.
+Our framework, entitled Divide-Factor-Combine (\fastmf), randomly divides the original matrix factorization task into cheaper subproblems, solves those subproblems in parallel using a base matrix factorization algorithm for nuclear norm regularized formulations, and combines the solutions to the subproblems using efficient techniques from randomized matrix approximation.
 We develop a thoroughgoing theoretical analysis for the \fastmf framework, linking statistical properties of the underlying matrix to computational choices in the algorithms and thereby providing conditions under which statistical estimation of the underlying matrix is possible.
-We also demonstrate a parallel implementation of several \fastmf variants, showing that they can provide near-linear to superlinear speed-ups in practice.
+We also present experimental results for several \fastmf variants demonstrating that \fastmf can provide near-linear to superlinear speed-ups in practice.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:fast_algs}, we define the setting of noisy matrix factorization and introduce the components of the \fastmf framework.
 Secs.~\ref{sec:roadmap}, \ref{sec:theory}, and \ref{sec:theory-spike} present our theoretical analysis of \fastmf, along with a new analysis of convex noisy matrix completion and a novel characterization of randomized matrix approximation algorithms.
 To illustrate the practical speed-up and robustness of \fastmf, we present experimental results on collaborative filtering, video background modeling, and simulated data in Sec.~\ref{sec:experiments}.
 Finally, we conclude in Sec.~\ref{sec:conclusion}.